Aircraft Museum Dhangadhi

 Aircraft Museum Dhangadhi is an aviation museum located in Dhangadhi, Nepal some 500 km west from Kathmandu.
-It was established by former Nepalese pilot Bed Upreti and his trust on 17 September 2014 as the first aircraft museum of Nepal.
-The museum is inside a defunct Fokker-100 plane, which is 35.53 meters long and was operated by Cosmic Air until its shut down in 2008.
-There are around 200 miniature commercial planes and fighter jets on display.
-Along with the miniature planes, there are aerial photo gallery and cockpit cafe.
-The revenue from the museum is used to assist cancer patients.
+It was established by former Nepalese pilot Bed Upreti and his trust on September 17, 2014, as Nepal's first aircraft museum.
+The museum is housed inside a decommissioned Fokker-100 plane, which is 35.53 meters long and was operated by Cosmic Air until it ceased operations in 2008.
+Approximately 200 miniature commercial planes and fighter jets are on display.
+In addition to the miniature planes, there is an aerial photo gallery and a cockpit café.
+The revenue generated by the museum is used to assist cancer patients.
 A second museum, the Aviation Museum Kathmandu, has been established in the capital of Nepal, Kathmandu by Bed Upreti Trust in 2017 following the success of the Aircraft Museum Dhangadhi.